orchid00/The_Carpentries_info/carpentries_style_shared_lessons.md

 Would be awesome if you could add examples! please contact [me](https://twitter.com/orchid00){:target="_blank"} for questions.

-If you want your lessons to be part of the Carepntries currilumn you can propose them to [The Carpentries Incubator](https://github.com/carpentries-incubator/proposals){:target="_blank"}:
+If you want your lessons to be part of the Carpentries curriculum you can propose them to [The Carpentries Incubator](https://github.com/carpentries-incubator/proposals){:target="_blank"}:
 The Incubator will serve as a single point of entry for lessons or ideas at any stage in the development process.